jennings/dbinbox/README.md

 Thanks to [Christian Genco](https://github.com/christiangenco) for the bulk of this code.
-I renamed this project to "Dropzone" because it didn't feel right using his business' former name "dbinbox".
+I renamed this project to "Dropzone" because it didn't feel right using his business' former name "DBinbox".

 Uses: